wenlwl0/IBM-Data-Engineering/06-Linux-Labs/README.md

 * Add some basic analytics to your report
 * Schedule your report to update daily
 * Measure and report on historical forecasting accuracy

+# Project: Final Project
+* Tasked with creating a script called backup.sh which runs every day and automatically backs up any encrypted password files that have been updated in the past 24 hours